Chiropractic Care for Mental Health: Easing Anxiety and Depression Naturally

 How does chiropractic care affect the nervous system?
 Spinal adjustments restore proper motion and alignment to spinal joints, which influences how sensory signals travel through the nervous system.
 Research has found measurable effects on heart rate variability, brain activity patterns, and autonomic nervous system balance following chiropractic care.

-Is chiropractic care safe if I'm already receiving mental health treatment?
+Is chiropractic care safe if I am already receiving mental health treatment?
 Yes.
 Chiropractic care is generally safe and works well alongside therapy, counseling, and medication.
-Always inform both your chiropractor and mental health provider about all the care you're receiving so they can coordinate appropriately.
+Always inform both your chiropractor and mental health provider about all the care you are receiving so they can coordinate appropriately.

 How many visits would I need to notice a difference?
 This varies by individual.
 Some patients notice changes in tension, sleep, and overall well-being within the first few visits.
 A thorough evaluation at your first appointment will help your chiropractor recommend a care plan tailored to your specific situation.